Experimental access to Transition Distribution Amplitudes with the \={P}ANDA experiment at FAIR: Introduction

-The future \={P}ANDA (antiProton ANnihilations at DArmstadt) experiment at FAIR facility (Facility for Antiproton and Ion Research) operating a high-intensity antiproton beam with momentum up to $15$ GeV offers unique possibilities for new investigations of the hadron structure (see Refs. \cite{PANDAprogramm,Wiedner:2011mf}) complementing the results obtained from the studies of lepton beam induced reactions.
+The future \={P}ANDA (antiProton ANnihilations at DArmstadt) experiment at FAIR (Facility for Antiproton and Ion Research) operating a high-intensity antiproton beam with momentum up to $15$ GeV offers unique possibilities for new investigations of the hadron structure (see Refs. \cite{PANDAprogramm,Wiedner:2011mf}) complementing the results obtained from the studies of lepton beam induced reactions.
 In particular, the \={P}ANDA experimental program includes dedicated measurements of the time-like electromagnetic form factors of the proton, mainly through the annihilation process $\bar{p} p \to e^+ e^-$, for which feasibility studies with the \={P}ANDA detector have already been performed at several antiproton beam energies \cite{Sudol:2009vc}.
-The high intensity of the antiproton beam, together with the performance of the \={P}ANDA detector, including particle identification capabilities, will render an unprecedent accuracy in the measurements over a large range of four-momentum transferred squared, as shown by the simulations.
+The high intensity of the antiproton beam, together with the performance of the \={P}ANDA detector, including particle identification capabilities, will render an unprecedent accuracy in the measurements over a large range of four-momentum transfer squared, as shown by the simulations.

-Outside the resonance region ({\it i.e.} for sufficiently high invariant mass of the lepton pair) the nucleon electromagnetic form factor admits a factorized description within the perturbative QCD approach \cite{Lepage:1980,Chernyak:1983ej}.
-This framework was further developed in \cite{Pire:2004ie,Pire:2005ax} and was employed in \cite{Lansberg:2007se,Lansberg:2012ha} to provide a factorized description of nucleon-an\-ti\-nu\-cleon annihilation into a highly virtual lepton pair and a pion in terms of $\pi N$ TDAs and nucleon DAs.
-Note that a similar treatment can be applied to the scattering amplitude, when the lepton pair originates from a heavy charmonium state \cite{Pire:2013jva,Ma:2014pka}.
-At lower energies, where factorization does not hold, descriptions of the $\bar{p}p \to e^+ e^- \pi^0$ amplitude in terms of one-nucleon-exchanged model and the Regge theory \cite{Adamuscin:2006bk,Guttmann:2012sq} have been proposed, and preliminary studies of the cross section measurement with \={P}ANDA have already been performed \cite{Boucher}.
+Outside the resonance region ({\it i.e.} for sufficiently high invariant mass of the lepton pair) the nucleon electromagnetic form factors admit a factorized description within the perturbative QCD (pQCD) approach and follow a scaling law \cite{Lepage:1980,Chernyak:1983ej}.
+This framework was further developed in \cite{Pire:2004ie,Pire:2005ax} and was employed in \cite{Lansberg:2007se,Lansberg:2012ha,Pire:2013tpa} to provide a factorized description of nucleon-an\-ti\-nu\-cleon annihilation into a highly virtual lepton pair and a pion in terms of $\pi N$ TDAs and nucleon DAs.
+Note that a similar treatment can be applied to the scattering amplitude, when the lepton pair originates from a heavy charmonium state \cite{Pire:2013jva,Ma:2014pka,Ma:thesis}.
+At lower energies, where factorization does not hold, descriptions of the $\bar{p}p \to e^+ e^- \pi^0$ amplitude in terms of a one-nucleon-exchange model and the Regge theory \cite{Adamuscin:2006bk,Guttmann:2012sq} have been proposed, and preliminary studies of the cross section measurement with \={P}ANDA have already been performed \cite{Boucher}.